RektInPieces/atypicalbloglive/content/posts/Silenda1.md

 ---

 ## What is Silenda?
+When we thought about games to implement, we initially were stumped.
+However, we then realized: why not let the user implement any game?

-At its core, I am trying to create a simple, yet modular custom card game builder with data integrity being a huge part of it.
-And while I do this, I'd like to release weekly updates on progress, even if it's a simple: "no progress has been done this week".
+Thus, Silenda was born: a generic card game building platform.
+At its core, I am trying to create a simple, yet modular custom card game builder with data integrity and speed being a large part of its design.
+While I do this, I'd like to release weekly updates on progress, even if it's a simple: "no progress has been done this week."
 Of course, if anyone is interested in such a project, feel free to contact me at my email on the homepage or leave a comment and I'll get back to you.

-Initially, to do this, I was trying to use the Oasis Labs game development kit (which has data anonymized), but found it quite difficult to use due to a relative lack of documentation and integration with other games.
-Given time, I am assuming that the game kit will improve, but it probably isn't going to be fully featured in the scope of this project.

-In Latin, Silenda means silent, which is how I'd like the transactions to be, having no way to cheat in the game, but maintaining speed and efficiency of transactions.
+The name was chosen as, in Latin, Silenda means silent, which is how I'd like the transactions to be.
+Full data provenance and privacy would allow for cheating to be minimized, while maintaining the speed and efficiency of transactions.

 ## Why a card game builder?